 - Pumpkin Puree – You may be bummed that you can't freeze a pumpkin pie… But the good news is that you can freeze your homemade pumpkin puree!
 It's easy to make and it lasts a long time in the freezer.
 You can whip your pumpkin pie up in no time between this and your homemade pie dough that you froze!

-While you may not be able to make ahead these Thanksgiving foods weeks in advance, you can still put them together up to 3 days before your feast!
+While you may not be able to make ahead these Thanksgiving foods weeks in advance, you can still put them together up to three days before your feast!
 It will really help you to cut down on all of the chopping and prep time on the big day.
+Talk about a productivity and scheduling win!

-- Salad Dressing – This recipe from Food.com has 8 variations on a basic, easy vinaigrette that taste even better than store-bought!
+- Salad Dressing – This recipe has 7 variations on a basic, easy vinaigrette that taste even better than store-bought!
 Use a salad dressing shaker to make it even easier to make and pour out.

 - Cranberry Sauce – Is it really Thanksgiving if there's not cranberry sauce?
 If you like to make your own, try making it a few days before and sticking it in the fridge!